 However there are still options but we need to have your supporting documents in order to complete an assessment of your options taking into account your ability to service the loan and fit within lender’s guidelines.
 We will provide you by email a detailed review and comparison with all interest rates and fees clearly stated.

-When it comes to policy or requirements no two lenders are the same and some do impose more restrictions eg:
+When it comes to policy or requirements no two lenders are the same:

 - some foreign currency incomes are not acceptable – this can be due to instability or taxation issues

 - most lenders will use a 10% to 50% income buffer to allow for FX movements

 - some countries are tax free or have no formal tax reporting, this can be problematic in proving your income unless you work for a multi-national

 - many lenders will require an Australian resident with power of attorney and an Australian address for serving notices